imerkle/rosetta-solana/README.md

     },
 ]
 ```
-Both are same operations although the first one(Rosetta spec) always overwrites the second one.
-The `metadata` keys are always same as their respective parsed json instructions in `solana-sdk`.
-See tests in `construction.rs` for complete examples.
+Both are same operations although the first one (Rosetta spec) always overwrites the second one.
+See tests in `construction.rs` to see complete examples.

+## TODO

+* Docs for every operation type
+* More operation types
+* More proprocess metadata fetching for every operation type

 ## License
 This project is available open source under the terms of the [Apache 2.0 License](https://opensource.org/licenses/Apache-2.0).